Clifford Robinson’s Cause Of Death Not Disclosed, NBA Star Suffered Health Ailments In Recent Years

 The 247 Sports report added that Robinson had a tumor removed from his jaw in 2018.

-After his retirement from the NBA, Robinson became an advocate for medical marijuana and became an entrepreneur in that realm, creating a brand known as “Uncle Cliffy” and selling cannabis.
+After his retirement from the NBA, Robinson became an advocate for medical cannabis and became an entrepreneur in that realm, creating a brand known as “Uncle Cliffy.”

 “If you play 18 years in the NBA and perform over an 82-game schedule, you’re going to deal with anxiety issues and your ability to relax,” he told the Las Vegas Sun, via 247 Sports.
 “Cannabis has always helped me with that.”